adaminspaceship/whats-friend/README.md

 ### Railway (Recommended)
 1. Push your code to GitHub
 2. Connect your GitHub repo to Railway
-3. Add your `GEMINI_API_KEY` environment variable
+3. Add your `XAI_API_KEY` environment variable
 4. Deploy!

 ### Environment Variables
-- `GEMINI_API_KEY`: Your Google Gemini API key
+- `XAI_API_KEY`: Your xAI API key

 ## Usage

 Send a message containing "hello mate" to receive the human.png image.
-The bot will respond to all other messages using Gemini AI with Raju's personality.
+The bot will respond to all other messages using Grok AI with Raju's personality.